Tomás Cipriano de Mosquera: Beginnings

 Already by 1814 he was involved in the independence movement and he was under command of General Simón Bolívar.
-By 1824 he had already been promoted to Lieutenant Colonel, and in that year he battled the royalist Spanish Army under the command of Lieutenant Colonel Agustín Agualongo, in Barbacoas, (Nariño).
+By 1824 he had already been promoted to Lieutenant Colonel, and in that year he battled the royalist Spanish Army under the command of Lieutenant Colonel Agustín Agualongo, during the Pasto Campaign in Barbacoas, (Nariño).
 It was in this battle that he received the shot that broke his lower jaw and impaired his speech, and that made him the object of the infamous nickname of "Mascachochas."
 His prowess in battle was awarded by a promotion to colonel, and he became governor of a number of provinces in the southwest of the country (Buenaventura, Guayaquil, Cauca), at the same time raising among the ranks, and being promoted to general in 1829.

-Mosquera was a diplomat in Perú between 1829 and 1830, and subsequently he was a diplomat in various countries in Europe and in the United States (1830–1833).
+Mosquera was a diplomat in Peru between 1829 and 1830, and subsequently he was a diplomat in various countries in Europe and in the United States (1830–1833).
 At his return he became a congressman (1834–1837), and later Secretary of War for the conservative government of José Ignacio de Márquez.
 As secretary of war, Mosquera commanded and was victorious in the War of the Supremes in 1840.
-He was later sent as ambassador to Perú, Chile and Bolivia, between 1842 and 1845.
+He was later sent as ambassador to Peru, Chile and Bolivia, between 1842 and 1845.